The Most Beautiful and Scenic Races in the U.S.

 Big Sur International Marathon

 Each spring, runners across the nation flock to California for the Big Sur Marathon in late April.
 The race course runs along Highway 1, the nation’s first nationally-designated scenic highway, with breathtaking views of California mountains, rural pastures, giant Redwood trees, and the Pacific Coast.
 Halfway through the marathon is the best scene of all – a musician in a tuxedo playing a Grand Piano.
-Thousands show up for this race each year, so be sure to sign up early, and then stick around to enjoy the waves and get a taste of the sights and sounds of Southern California!
+Thousands show up for this race each year, so be sure to sign up early, and then stick around to enjoy the waves and get a taste of the of the most scenic races in the United States!